Pre-Disputes

 6. Accept, challenge or make an offer

 Submit the final decision on how to handle the pre-dispute.
+To check which actions are available, see allowedActions.

 API endpoint: POST /v1/disputes/{disputeId}/actions